Ganggangsullae: Joseon dynasty

-On February 15, 1966, ganggangsullae was designated as Important Intangible Cultural Properties of Korea #8.
+Present

+Nowadays, Ganggangsullae is passed down to younger generations in music class at local schools and students can learn how to perform folk dance, including the origin of the artistic movement, exercising melody skills.
+Notably, there is an instance that the Korean dance is getting into the pop culture.
+The Korean pop group ATEEZ, for example, includes Ganggangsullae in their performances featuring the movement and general references of Korean culture.

 How to Perform Ganggangsullae

 Wonmu

 It is the main action of Ganggangsullae, which is spinning counterclockwise.

 Holding hands and Walking

 When holding hands with each other, the back of the right hand should be above, and the palm of the left hand should be above.
 When walking, the heel should be on the ground first.

 Running

 People doing 'running' have to run faster than 'walking'.
 They shouldn't open their legs very much, and they have to raise their knees while running.

 Gatekeeper Play

 Except the first two-person, they make a line to be ready to go through the gate.
 The first and second person makes the gate, and then the right next person who went through the gate makes the gate, while the person who made the gate returns to the line.

 Stomping Roof Tile

 Except three people, they stand in a line lowering their heads.
 One person stands on their waist and starts to walk on them.
 The other two people holds her hands not to fall down.